What is Year-Over-Year?

-Thankfully, Year Over Year is a simple metric that we can all use today.
-Instead of many statements and trying to make sense of them all (which is important but sometimes you need something simple and quick), Year Over Year gives you a snapshot of company health through a growth percentage change (increase or decrease).
+Thankfully, year-over-year is a simple metric that we can all use today.
+Instead of many statements and trying to make sense of them all (which is important but sometimes you need something simple and quick), year-over-year gives you a snapshot of company health through a growth percentage change (increase or decrease).

-Year Over Year offers quick and actionable data on the profitability of your product or service.
+Year-over-year offers quick and actionable data on the profitability of your product or service.
 Best of all, you use your own verified data.
 Unlike relying on industry reports and competitors for information that isn’t 100% connected to you, you have your most accurate data and representation of company health.
 Your own metrics give you the best picture.
-Year Over Year utilizes this information and helps you visualize where you are.
+Year-over-year utilizes this information and helps you visualize where you are.

 With a quick report, you can stay on top of the company and plan for success.
 When you look at information side-by-side, compared to a prior year, you can see exactly where your business falls today.
-By converting it to a percentage, you can plan on improving it or continuing to do what works.
+By converting it to a percentage, you can plan on improving it…or continue to do what works.

-By now, you have an idea of how Year Over Year works.
+By now, you have an idea of how year-over-year works.
 It’s a metric that compares prior years with today.
 But it’s only a concept until you can put it into action.
-Let’s review some of the basic principles in developing the numbers you need and then we’ll go over some practical examples.
+Let’s review some of the basic principles in developing the numbers you need and then we’ll go over some practical year-over-year growth examples.

-Here are two steps you need to do to create an effective Year Over Year analysis.
+Here are two steps you need to do to create an effective year-over-year growth analysis.

 Do you have a financial manager or organized reporting process?
 If you still don’t have a proper system in place, it could be hard to get accurate numbers.
 When you are making important decisions for your company, you want to make sure the integrity of the information you use is in order.
-If you don’t, then you could be getting the wrong analyses and make costly mistakes.
+If you don’t, then you could be getting an inaccurate year-over-year analysis and make costly mistakes.

-Find the right professional and/or create a strong system to make sure your finances are in line and well-documented.
-Year Over Year is the fruit of healthy financial reporting.
+Find the right professional and create a strong system to keep your finances in line and well-documented.
+Year-over-year is the fruit of healthy financial reporting.